Servpro Cleaning: Home Deep Cleaning—What It Typically Covers (Informational)

 What a deep-clean visit typically covers

-Teams generally work from a written scope and a room-by-room checklist:
+Teams generally work from a written scope and a room-by-room checklist, ensuring that the planned tasks are clear and prioritized.
+The typical areas and focus include:

-• Bathrooms: soil removal, mineral build-up reduction, non-remediation mildew cleaning, ventilation grilles, fixtures, switches.
+• Bathrooms: soil removal, mineral build-up reduction, non-remediation mildew cleaning, ventilation grilles, fixtures, and switches.
+Crews may use mild, surface-appropriate solutions to remove soap scum, hard-water deposits, and general dust without causing damage.

 Disinfection protocols (methods, not marketing)